St Michael le Belfrey, York

 St Michael le Belfrey is an Anglican church in York, England.
 It is situated at the junction of High Petergate and Minster Yard, directly opposite York Minster, in the centre of the city.

 History

 The present church building was built between 1525 and 1537 and replaced a church that dated back to at least 1294.
 The church is famous for being the place where Guy Fawkes was baptised on 16 April 1570.
-Fawkes later became a Roman Catholic, which led to the failed 1605 Gunpowder Plot.
+Fawkes later became a Roman Catholic, which led to his involvement in the failed 1605 Gunpowder Plot.
 The church was also the scene of the wedding of Christopher Levett of York, the English explorer, to Mercy More, daughter of the Revd Robert More of Guiseley, Yorkshire, in 1608.
-It is also sited near to the place where the Emperor Constantine was proclaimed a Roman Emperor.
+It is sited near to the place where the Emperor Constantine was proclaimed Roman Emperor in 306 AD.
+Some 14th-century stained glass was retained from the former church, which is now in the east window.

-The west front and bellcote date from 1867 and were supervised by the architect George Fowler Jones.
-The stained glass panels on the front of the building were restored by John Knowles in the early 19th century.